Red wolf: Fossil evidence

 The paleontologist Ronald M. Nowak notes that the oldest fossil remains of the red wolf are 10,000 years old and were found in Florida near Melbourne, Brevard County, Withlacoochee River, Citrus County, and Devil's Den Cave, Levy County.
 He notes that there are only a few, but questionable, fossil remains of the gray wolf found in the southeastern states.
 He proposes that following the extinction of the dire wolf, the coyote appears to have been displaced from the southeastern US by the red wolf until the last century, when the extirpation of wolves allowed the coyote to expand its range.
 He also proposes that the ancestor of all North American and Eurasian wolves was C. mosbachensis, which lived in the Middle Pleistocene 700,000–300,000 years ago.

 C. mosbachensis was a wolf that once lived across Eurasia before going extinct.
 It was smaller than most North American wolf populations and smaller than C. rufus, and has been described as being similar in size to the small Indian wolf, Canis lupus pallipes.
 He further proposes that C. mosbachensis invaded North America where it became isolated by the later glaciation and there gave rise to C. rufus.
 In Eurasia, C. mosbachensis evolved into C. lupus, which later invaded North America.

 The paleontologist and expert on the genus Canis' natural history, Xiaoming Wang, looked at red wolf fossil material but could not state if it was, or was not, a separate species.
 He said that Nowak had put together more morphometric data on red wolves than anybody else, but Nowak's statistical analysis of the data revealed a red wolf that is difficult to deal with.
 Wang proposes that studies of ancient DNA taken from fossils might help settle the debate.
+In 2009, Tedford, Wang and Taylor reclassified the purported red wolf fossils as Canis armbrusteri and Canis edwardii.